 We know that frequent use of social media can profoundly impact how we feel about ourselves, but what about our wallets?
 A growing body of research shows that it is not a question of whether social media influences our spending habits, but how and at what cost?

 Are ballooning social media ad buys to blame?
-Are we caving to peer pressure because we want to impress our peers or avoid missing out?
-Are we seduced by targeted ads that leverage our data and prey on our impulse control?
-Are we coerced into spending more than we can afford because it’s so easy to shop online?
+Do you cave to peer pressure because you want to impress your peers or avoid missing out?
+Are you seduced by targeted ads that leverage our data and prey on our impulse control?
+Have you been coerced into spending more than we can afford because it’s so easy to shop online?
 The answer is all of the above!

 In 2021, we’ve never been more reliant on social media to stay connected to one another.
 We’ve also never had such high demand and necessity for the conveniences of online shopping.

 - US e-commerce sales grew by 32.4% year-over-year in 2020.

 - US social ad spending was expected to increase 20% to $43 billion in 2020.